SkillsFundingAgency/das-technical-guidance/collections/_development_standards/solution-structure.md

 Solutions can contain any of the below projects.
 Only projects that are relevant to the work being completed should be included.

-Projects should take the naming convention '''SFA.DAS.{SolutionName}.{ProjectName}'''.
+Projects should take the naming convention ```SFA.DAS.{SolutionName}.{ProjectName}```.
 Namespaces should also retain these prefixes.

-Where projects are contained within folders within a solution, they can adopt the naming convention of '''{ProjectName}''' (minus the additional prefixes and solution name).
+Where projects are contained within folders within a solution, they can adopt the naming convention of ```{ProjectName}``` (minus the additional prefixes and solution name).
 This avoids situations where folders within solutions and projects with very long names hit the upper limit for name lengths on Windows devices.

 ##### API projects
 Where you have an API, use these projects to configure your endpoints.
 The core logic should be in the separate ```Application``` project.